From the depths of despair to double trouble…

 I enjoyed seeing Thelma Ritter once more, as Nick’s mother and Ellen and Bianca’s mother in law.
 She was fabulous support to both the cast and in her character to both her son and daughter-in-law.
 Ellen.
 It was nice to see Ritter in a larger role after her role with Day in Pillow Talk.
 I loved her stylish 1960s look, and read that Ritter asked to keep her costumes after this film.
 I can see why.

 Chuck Connors plays an important part in the final third of the film.
-His role certainly make waves in the proceedings.
+His role certainly makes waves in the proceedings.
 He also features during a fun daydream scenario with Day, which reinforces his role and this was beautifully created.
-To tell you more on his role would certainly make this a spoiler movie review, but I will say the writers made the most of this actors acting and other “attributes”.
+To tell you more about his role would certainly make this a spoiler movie review, but I will say the writers made the most of this actor’s acting and other “attributes”.

-Connors role was a surprising one for me as an actor as for me he was always remembered as a bad guy.
-This as both me and my Darlin Husband remembered him in Soylent Green (1972) and the TV Movie, Night of Terror (1972).
+Connors’ role was a surprising one for me as an actor as for me he was always remembered as a bad guy.
+This is as both I and my Darlin Husband remembered him in Soylent Green (1972) and the TV Movie, Night of Terror (1972).
 There are also a couple of nice fun cameos from Don Knotts and John Astin who as a character are seen for a few scenes, but both make an impact in their small screen stealing roles.

 The film itself had a wonderful kooky musical soundtrack, which matched this farcical plot.
 The story was amusingly told and it had me in suspense throughout.
 This as the film plot had more than a few twists and turns after Ellen’s return.
 So I couldn’t be sure of a happy ending for this movie or even for any of the characters.
 As for the lead up to the ending and the final scene, to quote this film, but from somewhere else in the film, “it’s a doozy…”

 Weeper Rating: 😦 😦 😦 😦 😦 😦 /10